olga24912/SGTK/README.md

 File for single RNA-Seq reads in FASTQ/FASTA format.
 Reads will be split into two parts and then aligned to the contigs using [STAR](https://github.com/alexdobin/STAR).

 `--gene_annotation ` <file_name>
 Genes predicted for the given set of contigs (optional).
-We recomment to build the annotation with [Augustus](http://bioinf.uni-greifswald.de/augustus/).
+We recommend to build the annotation with [Augustus](http://bioinf.uni-greifswald.de/augustus/).

 <a name="sec6"></a>